supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-2. Select your Microsoft Sentinel Workspace.
+1. Select your Microsoft Sentinel Workspace.

-3. Select **Analytics** from the Configuration area.

-4. Make sure that you are in the *Rule templates* tab in the command bar and search for the **New CloudShell User** rule.

-5. From the rule summary blade, make sure you're receiving data by reviewing the green icon under *Data sources: Azure Activity*.

-    >**Note:** If you do not see it in a connected state, follow the below Task to **connect to Azure Activity data connector**:

-    > Task 2: Connect to Azure Activity data connector
-    >1.
-In the Microsoft Sentinel left menus, scroll down to the *Content management* section and select **Content Hub**.
+1. In the Microsoft Sentinel left menus, scroll down to the *Content management* section and select **Content Hub**.

-    >1.
-In the *Content hub*, search for the **Azure Activity** solution and select it from the list.
+1. In the *Content hub*, search for the **Azure Activity** solution and select it from the list.

-    >1.
-On the Azure Activity solution page select **Install**.
+1. On the Azure Activity solution page select **Install**.

-    >1.
-When the installation completes, go to Data connectors page in Microsoft Sentinel.
+1. When the installation completes, go to Data connectors page in Microsoft Sentinel.
 The *Azure Activity* solution installs the *Azure Activity* Data connector, 12 Analytic rules, 14 Hunting queries and 1 Workbook.

-    >1.
-Select the *Azure Activity* Data connector and select **Open connector page**.
+1. Select the *Azure Activity* Data connector and select **Open connector page**.

-    >1.
-In the *Configuration* area under the *Instructions* tab, scroll down to "2.
+1. In the *Configuration* area under the *Instructions* tab, scroll down to "2.
 Connect your subscriptions...", and select **Launch Azure Policy Assignment Wizard>**.

-    >1.
-In the **Basics** tab, select the ellipsis button (...) under **Scope** and select your subscription from the drop-down list and click **Select**.
+1. In the **Basics** tab, select the ellipsis button (...) under **Scope** and select your subscription from the drop-down list and click **Select**.

-    >1.
-Select the **Parameters** tab, choose your *uniquenameDefender* workspace from the **Primary Log Analytics workspace** drop-down list.
+1. Select the **Parameters** tab, choose your *uniquenameDefender* workspace from the **Primary Log Analytics workspace** drop-down list.
 This action will apply the subscription configuration to send the information to the Log Analytics workspace.

-    >1.
-Select the **Remediation** tab and select the **Create a remediation task** checkbox.
+1. Select the **Remediation** tab and select the **Create a remediation task** checkbox.
 This action will apply the policy to existing Azure resources.

-    >1.
-Select the **Review + Create** button to review the configuration.
+1. Select the **Review + Create** button to review the configuration.

-    >1.
-Select **Create** to finish.
+1. Select **Create** to finish.

-    >1.
-It might take few minutes for the **Connected** status to appear.
+1. It might take few minutes for the **Connected** status to appear.

+1. Select **Analytics** from the Configuration area.

+1. Make sure that you are in the *Rule templates* tab in the command bar and search for the **New CloudShell User** rule.

+1. From the rule summary blade, make sure you're receiving data by reviewing the green icon under *Data sources: Azure Activity*.

+    >**Note:** If you do not see it in a connected state, follow the below Task to **connect to Azure Activity data connector**:

 1. Select **Create rule** to continue.

    ![](../Media/22.png)